 - 30 hours of driver education at a commercial driving school, including the Safe Driving Practices Program and 2 hours of parent training

 - 30 hours in a High School driver education program, including the Safe Driving Practices and 2 hours of parent training

 The test can be taken after 180 days with a learner’s permit should they choose the following option instead:

 - Home training that includes 22 hours of classroom-type training, and 8 hours in the Safe Driving Practices program at a commercial or high school driver training class, including 2 hours of parent training

 Additionally, teens must complete 40 hours of practice driving before qualifying for a license.

 The restrictions on teen drivers are:

 - No passengers are permitted for the first 6 months other than a parent or guardian, licensed driving instructor, or driver over 20 who has held a license for at least 4 years and is providing instruction

 - After the first six months, immediate family can be passengers in the vehicle

-- Driving is prohibited between 11 p.m. and 5 a.m. except for school, employment, religious purposes, or in medical emergencies
+- Until the age of 18, driving is prohibited between 11 p.m. and 5 a.m. except for school, employment, religious purposes, or in medical emergencies

 - Cell phone use is prohibited at all times